MicrosoftDocs/sql-docs/docs/tools/sqlcmd-utility.md

 ## Command-line Options
  **Login-Related Options**
   **-A**
  Signs in to SQL Server  with a Dedicated Administrator Connection (DAC).
 This kind of connection is used to troubleshoot a server.
 This connection works only with server computers that support DAC.
 If DAC is not available, **sqlcmd** generates an error message, and then exits.
 For more information about DAC, see [Diagnostic Connection for Database Administrators](../database-engine/configure-windows/diagnostic-connection-for-database-administrators.md).
-The -A option is not supported with the -G option.
+The -A option isn't supported with the -G option.
 When connecting to SQL Database using -A, you must be a SQL server administrator.
-The DAC is not available for an Azure Active Directory administrator.
+DAC isn't available for an Azure Active Directory administrator.

  **-C**
  This switch is used by the client to configure it to implicitly trust the server certificate without validation.
 This option is equivalent to the ADO.NET option `TRUSTSERVERCERTIFICATE = true`.